Daytona18/eveClient/README.md

 # eveClient
-Website for interacting with Eve7
+Web Portal to interact with Eve7 REST APIs